jtart/react-universal-app/README.md

 `getInitialProps` is an async function that called is internally by uni when a route matches. uni will inject the returned data as props into route's defined component.

+A `ctx` object is passed to `getInitialProps`, which includes:

+- `match`: React Router's [match](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/match.md) object
+- `req`: An express-like request object - **only passed on the server**

 ```JavaScript
 // app/components/Home.js